davidchesnut/office-js/add-in-ids/README.md

 The command lists all organization add-ins deployed on your tenant.
 The **MarketplaceAssetID** lists the asset ID of any add-ins deployed from the Microsoft store.
 You can search the spreadsheet to see if these are using legacy tokens.
 For next steps, see [Determine if Microsoft store add-ins are using legacy tokens](#determine-if-microsoft-store-add-ins-are-using-legacy-tokens).

 Add-ins without a value for the **MarketplaceAssetID** are centrally deployed.
 These can’t be found in the spreadsheet.
-For next steps, see [Determine if centrally deployed add-ins are using legacy tokens](#determine-if-centrally-deployed-add-ins-are-using-legacy-tokens).

 **Note:** If the **ProviderName** is Microsoft, those add-ins are already being migrated and will be updated by February 2025.